ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Tolerance of the WE2E test

 ``WE2E_LOG_FN:`` (Default: "we2e.log")
-   Log file name of the WE2E test
+   Name of the WE2E test log file

 ``DATADEP_FILE1:`` (Default: "<cyclestr>&WARMSTART_DIR;/ufs_land_restart.@Y-@m-@d_@H-00-00.tile1.nc</cyclestr>")
    File name for the dependency check for the task ``pre_anal``.
 The ``pre_anal`` task is triggered only when one or more of the ``DATADEP_FILE#`` files exists.
 Otherwise, the task will not be submitted.